lamnhan066/features_tour/README.md

 FeaturesTour(
     // Add the controller
     controller: tourController,
     // Index of this widget in the tour.
-It must be unique at least in the same page.
+It must be unique in the same page.
     index: 0,
     // Introduction of this widget
     introdure: const Text(